jyeunicepark/blog/projects.md

+### Projects

-So far I've only completed 2 projects related to data analytics with the help of an online course (Dataquest).
+So far I've only completed a few projects related to data analytics / cleaning with the help of an online course (Dataquest).

-You can see them [here](https://github.com/jyeunicepark)
+You can see them [here](https://github.com/jyeunicepark).

-More coming soon...
+In learning how to code, my goal is to:

+- work on at least 5 business application projects in 2021
+- become comfortable in data cleaning (Python) for data analysis
+- know how to perform web scraping
+- use Python / SQL / Ruby to visualize data findings